Ada Kaleh

 The isle of Ada Kaleh is probably the most evocative victim of the Iron Gate dam's construction.
 Once an Ottoman Turkish exclave that changed hands multiple times in the 18th and 19th centuries, it had a mosque and numerous twisting alleys, and was known as a free port and a smuggler's nest.
-The islanders produced Turkish delight, baklava, rose water, fig and rose marmalade, and rose oil, and were well-known for Turkish oil wrestling.
+The islanders produced Turkish delight, baklava, rose water, rose marmalade, rose oil and fig. They were well known for Turkish oil wrestling.
 The existence of Ada Kaleh was overlooked at the 1878 Congress of Berlin peace talks surrounding the Russo-Turkish War, known in Romania as the War of Independence, which allowed the island to remain a de jure possession of the Ottoman Sultan until 1923.

 Turkish population

+History

 Adakale Turks (Adakale Türkleri).
 The settlement of Turks began in 1699 when the Ottoman Empire took the island.

-In an Ottoman archive document, a brief history of the island and its inhabitants are described as follows: “After the 1770s, no boats crossed the Danube, presumably, and the Sipahi officers, who were under the command of an Ottoman pasha in Adakale, brought their families to Adakale.
+In an Ottoman archive document, a brief history of the island and its inhabitants is described as follows: “After the 1770s, no boats crossed the Danube, presumably, and the Sipahi officers, who were under the command of an Ottoman pasha in Adakale, brought their families to Adakale.
 The people here are all descendants of these military families… This is why the native language of the people is Turkish.”

 In 1830, when the Serbian Principality was established in the territory of the Sanjak of Smederevo of the Ottoman Empire, the crowded Turks in Serbia community living in the Principality of Serbia was settled in 6 settlements that would be considered Ottoman lands.
 Adakale became one of these six Turkish quarters, each of which was considered a township.